Diagrams of the architecture of your legs, hips

 4 Diagram of a completely developed cross-legged position,

-with both of your heels or ankles supported on the upper side
+supporting both of your heels or ankles on the upper side

 of the shin or thigh of your opposite leg beneath them